diwakarmalla/disaster_response/README.md

 # Disaster Response Pipeline Project

+### Motivation:

+I have applied Data Engineering skills to analyze disaster data from Figure Eight and built ML model that classifies disaster messages.

+### File Structure:

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.